Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Control Synthesis

-Furthermore, to eliminate the chattering phenomenon that is caused by the switching function in the control law, the sign function can be replaced by the saturation function defined in \cref{eq:saturation}. \begin{remark} Compared to adaptive controller in \cite{trumic2020adaptive}, the control law presented here has an additional term $\hat{\bm{b}}\sign(\bm{s})$, which, as shown in the stability proof, can reject the bounded input disturbances.
-Moreover, thanks to the adaptation law in \cref{eq:adaptationlaw2}, there is no need to acquire a priori knowledge of disturbances, the controller rejects them by adjusting the adaptive gains in the switching term. \end{remark} \begin{remark} By choosing the reference trajectories as in \cref{eq:ref_traj}, the resulting sliding surface in \cref{eq:sliding_manifold} becomes a \emph{Terminal Sliding Manifold} (TSM).
-Widely used in various applications \cite{yu2020terminal}, including rigid manipulators \cite{zhihong1994robust}, TSM guarantees the convergence of tracking errors on the sliding manifold in finite-time, which is faster than the asymptotic convergence of the classic linear sliding surface used in \cite{slotine1987adaptive,trumic2020adaptive}. \end{remark}
+The saturation function defined in~\cref{eq:saturation} can also be used to replace the sign function in~\cref{eq:Jnt_controller}, thereby eliminating the chattering phenomenon caused by the switching function. \begin{remark} Compared to the adaptive controller in \cite{trumic2020adaptive}, the control law presented here has an additional term $\hat{\bm{b}}\sign(\bm{s})$.
+As shown in the stability proof, this term can reject the bounded input disturbances.
+Moreover, thanks to the second adaptation law in \cref{eq:adaptationlaw1}, there is no need to have prior knowledge of disturbances; the controller rejects them by adjusting the adaptive gains in the switching term. \end{remark} \begin{remark} By choosing the reference trajectories as in \cref{eq:ref_traj}, the resulting sliding surface ($\bm{s}$) becomes a \emph{Terminal Sliding Manifold} (TSM).
+Note that, for $\alpha=1$, $\bm{s}$ is equivalent to the conventional linear sliding surface, and \cref{eq:sliding_condition} becomes $\dot{\bm{e}}_q=-\bm{\Lambda}\bm{e}_q$.
+TSM is widely used in various applications~\cite{kazemipour2017adaptive,kazemipour2020adaptive,yu2020terminal} because it guarantees the convergence of tracking errors on the sliding manifold in finite-time~\cite{yu2020terminal}.
+This is faster than the asymptotic convergence of the classic linear sliding surface, which is used in Slotine-Li's adaptive method~\cite{slotine1987adaptive}. \end{remark}